 Initiate treatment with Endocet tablets 2.5 mg/325 mg adult dosage, with one or 2 tablets every 6 hours as needed for pain.
 The total daily dose of acetaminophen should not exceed 4 grams.

 The usual adult dosage is one tablet every 6 hours as needed for pain.
 The total daily dose of acetaminophen should not exceed 4 grams.

 |Endocet 2.5 mg/325 mg||

-Cessation of Therapy
+Titration and Maintenance of Therapy